didasy/NoCluster/README.md

 ### Installation

-`apt-get install haproxy`
+`apt-get install haproxy` or `apt-get install nginx`

-Enable HAProxy to be started by your init script
+Enable HAProxy to be started by your init script while nginx will automatically started

 `nano /etc/default/haproxy`